Wagering on the total score of a game is one of the most popular sports betting markets. This is known as over/under betting.

 Like point spreads, the odds for a total are usually the same or quite similar for both the over and the under.
 This number is generally set at -110 or somewhere within this range.
 That's especially true for NBA and NFL totals.

 You will sometimes see the odds shaded to one side.
 An example of this would be odds of -115 for the under and -105 for the over.
-The odds typically don't stray too far away from that in either direction unless betting on alternative totals.
-But the sports where you do see greater variance are the NHL and MLB.
+The odds typically don't stray too far away from that in either direction unless you're betting on alternative totals.
+But the sports where you do see greater variance are hockey and baseball.

 At the standard -110 odds, you would have to wager $110 to make a $100 profit.